 For vector tiles, clients place only the label from the highest priority class in the specified position and drop the other because it conflicts.
 Therefore, it is recommended that features with more than one label class have distinct label positions to avoid conflicts and minimize dropped labels.
 In many cases, stacked text can also meet the needs of more than one label class.
 See the label stacking section below for more information.

 The text symbol is converted to corresponding symbol properties in the vector tile specification.
 Font sizes are converted from points to pixels.
 Fonts are converted to optimized representations in the vector tile resources, and callouts are converted to sprites.
+The Halo Symbol Color and Halo Size text symbol properties are converted to "text-halo-color" and "text-halo-size".
+The Halo Symbol Outline Width and Halo Symbol Outline Color text symbol properties are not supported in the vector tile specification and are ignored.

 Text case specified as lowercase or all caps is applied to the feature's label text.
 Letter spacing is converted to "text-letter-spacing" with units converted to ems.
 Leader lines are not supported in vector tiles.
 Callout types with leader lines have only the background symbol represented.
 For instance, a balloon callout has the color and outline specified, but no leader line.